Cultivating and growing plants indoors is not much different from doing so outdoors.

 The top quality ones do cost more than HID lighting initially, but they pay for themselves within a year or two, due to significantly lower operating costs.
 And these days, you can get some excellent LED lights for pretty low prices.

-Platinum LEDs are a good example.
-Check out our review of their Advanced Platinum series.
+Spider Farmer LEDs are a good example.
+Check out our review of their lights.

 LED Grow Light Science: Final Thoughts